techninja/cncserver/API.md

 Content-Type: application/json; charset=UTF-8

 {
     "x": 2344,               // Coordinates of drawing position, in steps "y: 281,
     "state": 1,              // Pen state is from 0 (Up/Off) to 1 (Down/On)
-    "tool": color2,         // Machine name of last tool "distanceCounter": 231  // Distance travelled in steps with pen down }
+    "tool": color2,          // Machine name of last tool "distanceCounter": 231,  // Distance traveled in steps with pen down "simulation": false      // false = pen is real/ready, true = Pen is virtual/not connected to bot }
 ```